Coaching With Growth Mindset

 Posted by Dan Kreiness on August 8, 2017 at 11:17 AM

-Having a growth mindset, versus a fixed mindset, is a characteristic we can all agree on as a quality everyone should posses.
+Having a growth mindset, versus a fixed mindset, is a characteristic we can all agree on as a quality everyone should possess.
 With that in mind, we at TeachBoost have asked instructional coach Dan Kreiness to share his experiences of coaching with a growth mindset—as the next post in our coaching series.

 For more posts from instructional coaches, for instructional coaches, please check out our recent posts from the TeachBoost series entitled: "Your Coaching Toolbox".